zthun/classroom/courses/getting-started/01-01-ask-yourself-why.md

 ## Putting It Together

-Throughout all courses in Claszroom, you will see patterns, designs, and techniques that have not only been innovated over decades, but are often considered industry best practices.
+Throughout all courses in Classroom, you will see patterns, designs, and techniques that have not only been innovated over decades, but are often considered industry best practices.
 You may also see and read things that seem off base and are not standard.
 This is on purpose.
-Claszroom is an ever evolving document that will change with the times based on research, considerations, and personal experience.
+Classroom is an ever evolving document that will change with the times based on research, considerations, and personal experience.

 > Many times you will see designs, you will also see an accompanying blockquote.
 The blockquote describes the reason why we are doing what we are doing.
 All answers to these questions will always attempt to be a non fear based, good answer.
 Whether or not you accept the answer or its reasoning, you will have to decide that for yourself.
 Feel free to discuss the issue under the Issues tab in Github.